Connoty History, Family Crest & Coats of Arms

 Early History of the Connoty family

-Another 363 words (26 lines of text) covering the years 189 and 1893 are included under the topic Early Connoty History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Connoty research.
+Another 182 words (13 lines of text) covering the years 189 and 1893 are included under the topic Early Connoty History in all our PDF Extended History products and printed products wherever possible.

 Connoty Spelling Variations